Applied Environmental Research Center

 • Identifying potential pollutants of air, water, and soil, and determining mechanisms to prevent their introduction into ecosystems.

-Our innovative business model and streamlined internal structure uniquely positions the University of Alaska as a service broker for environmental expertise and research capability.
-Ultimately, AERC will diversify its clients to include other federal, state, and private sector organizations and firms.
+Our innovative business model and streamlined internal structure uniquely position the University of Alaska as a service broker for environmental expertise and research capability.
+Ultimately, AERC will expand its clients to include other federal, state, and private sector organizations and firms.

 Positive outcomes